flipacholas/Architecture-of-consoles/articles/nintendo-3ds.Rmd.md

 ### Nostalgic rendering

-After all that's been explained, there's one question left unanswered: How does the PICA200 render Nintendo DS and Game Boy Advanced games?
+After all that's been explained, there's one question left unanswered: How does the PICA200 render Nintendo DS and Game Boy Advance games?
 You may remember that the DS and GBA's GPU exhibit completely different modus operandi for [rendering and broadcasting](nintendo-ds#the-3d-accelerator) frames.

 ![A frame rendered by the Nintendo DS' [Graphics Engine](nintendo-ds#graphics), whose pipeline segregates between 2D and 3D data.
 That's something the OpenGL-compliant PICA200 doesn't understand.](images/consoles/nintendods/mario/complete.png){.pixel}

 The explanation is that the **DS and GBA PPUs are housed in the SoC** and DSi/DS/GBA games will operate them as they originally did on previous consoles.
-The PPUs output (scanlines) is delivered to a block called **LgyFB**, which may optionally upscale the frame, and then forwarded to the framebuffer, where the PICA200 will take care of displaying it.
+The PPUs output (scanlines) is delivered to a block called **LgyFB**, which may optionally upscale the frame, and then forward it to the framebuffer, where the PICA200 will take care of displaying it.
 It's the job of the ARM11 and its DMA to take care of all memory transfers during this process.

 Naturally, this arrangement will add some delay (a.k.a. lag), albeit negligible to the user.